-Most National Police Checks are returned within 24 hours.
+Most results are returned within 24 hours from the applicant’s date of submission.
 In the case where a police check will need to be referred to a police agency, the police check may take up to ten working days or longer, depending on the intricacy of the check.

-A National Police Check will detail any disclosable court outcomes or pending charges incurred across all Australian police jurisdictions.
+A Nationally Coordinated Criminal History Check will detail any disclosable court outcomes or pending charges incurred across all Australian police jurisdictions.
 This might include:

 A Nationally Coordinated Criminal History Check and an Australian Federal Police Check differ in their uses.
 In most instances, such as for employment purposes, you will only need to obtain a Nationally Coordinated Criminal History Check.
 ProbityPeople can process this check for employment purposes.

 In special circumstances, such as for immigration or visa related purposes, an Australian Federal Police Check is required.

 The AFP National Police Check can only be conducted for:

 A check can only be conducted with the consent of the applicant.
 In doing so, they are consenting to the specific purpose of that check.
 If the applicant requires a check for a different purpose, they must provide their informed consent again.
 Under certain and limited circumstances, a police check can be conducted without consent for law enforcement, immigration and administration of justice purposes.

 Only authorised staff who form part of the police check assessment process may have access to an applicant’s personal information and police check result.
 For example:

 When an applicant believes the result of their police check is incorrect, it may be disputed or appealed through ProbityPeople.
 The disputed results will be investigated, and the applicant will be advised of the outcome by ProbityPeople.